Vaccination Programme – information for patients

 Getting the second dose

-Why are second doses of the vaccine being rescheduled?
+Why were second doses of the vaccine rescheduled?

-The UK Chief Medical Officers have agreed a longer timeframe between first and second doses so that more people can get their first dose quickly, and because the evidence shows that one dose still offers a high level of protection.
-This decision will allow us to get the maximum benefit for the most people in the shortest possible time and will help save lives.
+The UK Chief Medical Officers agreed a longer timeframe between first and second doses so that more people could get their first dose quickly, and because the evidence showed that one dose still offered a high level of protection.
+This decision allowed the maximum benefit for the most people in the shortest possible time and helped save lives.

-Getting both doses remains important so we would urge people to return for it at the right time which will be between 10 and 12 weeks from the first dose.
+Getting both doses remains important so we would urge people to return for it at the right time which will 8 weeks from the first dose for over 18s and 12 weeks for age 12 to 17.

 Will I be at greater risk if I don’t get a second dose after three weeks?